Aescosaurus/On-the-Rails/README.md

-## On the Rails
+## On the Rails Rune Branch
-- Quick game made in 3ish days for [Multiplayer Jam](https://itch.io/jam/multiplayer-jam).
-- Top down puzzle game with local multiplayer.
-- Made in plain native browser javascript on a canvas element.
-- Sound effects generated using sfxr.
-- Music found on DL Sounds.
-- Art made using the color palette [Dreamscape8](https://lospec.com/palette-list/dreamscape8).
-- Itch page can be found [here](https://aescosaurus.itch.io/on-the-rails).
+- This version is optimized for mobile play using Rune.  https://www.rune.ai/